elsa-k-donovan/ImageFlow/README.md

 1) Download <a href="https://www.docker.com/products/docker-desktop"> Docker for Desktop </a> - restart your computer after installation and make sure it is running before continuing.
 In Docker Desktop, especially on Macs, please increase the amount of memory available to at least 8GB.

-2) Clone this repo to your local machine and CD into Repo in terminal or CMD
+2) Clone this repo to your local machine

+3) Open Terminal (Mac) or CMD (Windows) and CD into the local repo.

-3) Run docker-compose up to start server
+4) Run docker-compose up to start server

+      '''
+      docker-compose up
+      '''

-4) Go to http://localhost:8000/login/ on your browser to begin.
+5) Go to http://localhost:8000/login/ on your browser to begin.

 ### Without Docker